MATHS 714 : Number Theory

 Tuākana

-Whanaungatanga and manaakitanga are fundamental principles of our Tuākana Mathematics programme which provides support for Māori and Pasifika students who are taking mathematics courses.
-The Tuākana Maths programme consists of workshops and drop-in times, and provides a space where Māori and Pasifika students are able to work alongside our Tuākana tutors and other Māori and Pasifika students who are studying mathematics.
+Whanaungatanga and manaakitanga are fundamental principles of Tuākana Maths, a community of learning for Māori and Pasifika students taking mathematics courses.
+The Tuākana Maths programme provides workshops, drop-in times, and a space where Māori and Pasifika students can work alongside our Tuākana tutors and other Māori and Pasifika mathematics students.

 Workload Expectations